gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Indy retorted hotly.

 "Honoreds, forgive me," Sergeant Dorbu cut in.
-"If you didn't take the *tralpa*, then where is he?"
+"If you didn't take the tralpa, then where is he?"

 Grappa Gas made a disgusted noise in the back of his throat.
 "He must be on foot.